tskit-dev/pyslim/docs/tutorial.rst

 That's because of SLiM's mutation stacking feature.
 We know that some sites have more than one mutation, so to get an example let's pull out the last mutation from one of those sites.
+In this case,
+`m.metadata['mutation_list']` is a list of length one, so the mutation was not stacked on top of previous ones.

 .. code-block:: python